artur-gajewski/DocumentorBundle/README.md

 * PHP 5.3.3 or higher
 * [phpDocumentor2](https://github.com/phpDocumentor/phpDocumentor2)
-* The phpdoc command should be callable
+* The phpDocumentor2 should be callable as phpdoc from the CLI

 Installation